happydasch/btoandav20/README.md

   * OandaV2
   0RiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)

-* **4 different Forex Sizers:**
+* **2 different backtest Sizers:**
-  * ForexPercentSizer - returns position size which matches the percent amount of total cash
-  * ForexCashSizer - return position size which matches the cash amount
-  * ForexRiskPercentSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
+  * OandaV20BacktestRiskPercentSizer - returns position size which matches the total risk in percent of total amount (max pips)
-  * ForexRiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
+  * OandaV20BacktestRiskCashSizer - returns position size which matches the total risk in percent of total amount (max pips)
-  * Possibility to load existing positions from the OANDA account
-  * Reconnects on broken connections and after timeouts, also backfills data after a timeout or disconnect occurred

 ## Order Types